 2. Buy your cards and wrapping paper now

-I do this every year – my local supermarket currently has cards at 1/3 of their usual price, paper at 50p-£1 a roll, and crackers, Christmas paper plates and napkins at less than half price.
+I do this every year – my local supermarket currently has cards at 1/3 of their usual price, paper at 50p-£1 a roll, and crackers and decorations at less than half price.
 Every year I head to the supermarket on December 27th or 28th to stock up, and it’s all squirrelled away in the Christmas corner of my attic until next year.
 Make sure you remember where you have put it all!
 Set a reminder on your phone, or in your diary if you think you’re likely to forget.

 3. Sign up to all the toy stores’ email lists

 We had some bargains when it came to Christmas shopping for toys, thanks to being on the mailing list for all the big stores.
-The Hot Wheels tracks my sons have been raving about all year were massively reduced in the Smyths sale in October; if we spent a certain amount on Sylvanian Families (which my daughter loves) in November in Toys’R’Us, we got a free car.
-Smyths, Toys’R’Us and The Entertainer all sent me various discount vouchers for money off if you spent a certain amount.
+The Hot Wheels tracks my sons have been raving about all year were massively reduced in the Smyths sale in October; if we spent a certain amount on Sylvanian Families (which my daughter loves) in, we got a free car.
+Smyths and The Entertainer both sent me various discount vouchers for money off if you spent a certain amount.
 We saved a fortune!

 4. Make sure you have all your store loyalty cards in order

 I managed to exchange my Sainsbury’s vouchers for double their value of toy vouchers, which made my daughter’s Shopkins toys an absolute bargain.
-I rarely do a full shop in Sainsbury’s but there’s a branch opposite my children’s school and I’m often nipping in for milk/bread/bits and pieces between main shops.
+I rarely do a full shop in Sainsbury’s but there’s a small branch near where we live and I’m often nipping in for milk/bread/bits and pieces between main shops.
 Those points certainly added up over the year!
 Tesco also do a Clubcard exchange at various times during the year, where you can double the value for use on toys or clothes.
 Every Christmas, we also exchange our Tesco points for vouchers for Pizza Express and the cinema, giving us a ‘free’ festive family day out.

 5. Set a reminder on your phone now to book early for Christmas events you missed out on this year